 A little further up the road, head to the Matakana Farmers' Market and shop up a storm.
-At these markets, you can find unique, one-of-a-kind handmade treasures, as well as iconic Kiwi eats like whitebait and paua fritters.
-Fill your shopping bag with artisan cheese, homemade bread, fresh produce, deli treats, and sugary nibbles and head to the beach for a gourmet picnic.
+At these markets, you can find unique, one-of-a-kind handmade treasures, as well as iconic kiwi eats like white bait and paua fritters.
+Fill your shopping bag with artisan cheese, homemade bread, honey, fresh produce, deli treats, and sugary nibbles and head to the beach for a gourmet picnic.
 Matakana Village is an eight-minute drive from one of the most popular beaches in the region, Omaha.
 The white sand beach has clear blue water, and a dolphin visitor every now and then, making it the perfect spot to snack on your market offerings and watch the waves for some friendly guests.

 After your visit, stretch those legs with a hike through the Waitakere Ranges.
-The hills run along Piha, Muriwai, Te Henga, and Karekare filled with hidden natural gems along the way.
+The hills run along Piha, Muriwai, Te Henga, and Karekare filled with hidden natural gems along the way, just be sure to follow the latest advice before setting out on the track of your choice, as some have been closed due to kauri dieback.
 Tackle one of the harder hikes, or take things a bit slower and beach hop the black sand coast.
-End the day with a bite to eat at one of Piha’s legendary eateries, or take a short drive up to Riverhead and claim a table at The Riverhead tavern for stunning sunset views.
-The Landing Restaurant is the venue’s restaurant, with tables on the deck above the stretching river.
+End the day with a bite to eat at one of Piha’s legendary eateries, or take a short drive up to Riverhead and claim a table at NZ's oldest riverside pub The Riverhead for stunning sunset views.
+The Landing Restaurant is the venue’s restaurant, with tables on the deck above the river.
 The menu is comprised of fresh, seasonal dishes.
 Everything is made from scratch at the down-to-earth gastropub.
-Choose from one of the Riverhead’s famed dishes such as the Riv’ Ribs coated in smokey BBQ sauce, or the slow-cooked lamb shoulder to share.
-If you simply can’t choose, opt for Tastes of The Riverhead and try the chef’s five-course daily specials.
+Choose from one of the Riverhead’s famed dishes such as the Riv’ Ribs coated in smokey BBQ sauce, or if you're plant-based you'll be thrilled to find an entire section of the menu dedicated to vegetarian and vegan tastes.

 A slice of magic just two hours south of Auckland, Karangahake Gorge is filled with cliff faces with sheer drops, native bush, gushing waterfalls and the mighty Ohinemuri River.
 The gorge has multiple bush walks, each with a different unique aspect.
 The Windows Walk trail leads you through the gold-mining trail dating back to the 1880s, including remains of the old Talisman Battery Plant.
-Or, venture deep down into the Karangahake Tunnels which take you along the old underground railway track used for mining back in the days.
+Or, venture deep down into the Karangahake Tunnels which take you along the old underground railway track used for mining back in the day.
 Pro tip: take a torch.
 Cool off after your walk with a dip in Owharoa Falls, a stunning staircase waterfall in the gorge.
 The scenic spot is accessible from the road.

 Otherwise, take a short drive up the road to Beachlands where you’ll find the Beachlands shops.
 Home to The Franklin from the owners of the beloved Marina Cantina and Grangers, The Franklin is a modern taphouse and kitchen pub.
 They do small plates, sharing platters, pub classics, and burgers n’ dogs.
 As well as wood-fired pizzas Friday to Sunday.
-The menu is never-ending, with an extensive drinks menu to complement.
-After filling your belly, take the scenic back-roads to Clevedon.
+The menu is never-ending, with an extensive drinks menu to complement it.
+After filling your belly, take the scenic backroads to Clevedon.
 The Clevedon Village Farmers' Markets brings in visitors from near and far.
 The market has everything from fresh fish and poultry to German pretzels and pastries.
 With more 60 stalls, you can spend hours filling your bag with fresh produce to take home and graze on for days.
 It is open on Sundays from 8.30am to 1pm.

 Head south until you hit Raglan.
 It’s high on the must-do list for surfers, but it’s not all about them, because there’s plenty to do in this little town.
-First stop is the Te Toto Gorge Lookout.
+The first stop is the Te Toto Gorge Lookout.
 Take it nice and slow as you drive up the narrow gravel path before reaching the car park.
 From there it’s a short walk up to the viewing platform where you’ll see breathtaking views of the Tasman Sea and a towering cliff drop below.
 If you’re up for a swim, this may not be the place.
 Luckily, Ngarunui Beach is just a short drive from the gorge.
 Another black sand beach on the list, but just as amazing.
 The waves are perfect to give surfing a go or have a quick dip close to shore.
 The sunsets are second to none at Ngarunui, with the sun slowly creeping behind the cliffs and turning the Tasman Sea a deep shade of orange.